 Action # Title Description Total Funds Contributing Given the identified academic underperformance of English Learners, foster youth, and low-income, professional learning for staff members will include training on SLP, UDL, and MTSS models of support, Career Technical Education, and ELD standards.
-The additional five student-free days will allow staff to model and practice strategies designed to differentiate and modify instruction 2.7 Maintain a 28.5 to 1 student-to-teacher ratio 28.5 to 1 Ratio: Salary and benefits for additional staff to reduce class sizes Funds are used to reduce the Collective Bargaining Agreement of 29:1 student-to-teacher ratio to 28.5:1 This action, though offered LEA-wide, will principally benefit the unduplicated student populations who make up more than 60% of the total student population.
+The additional five student-free days will allow staff to model and practice strategies designed to differentiate and modify instruction 2.7 Maintain a 28.5 to 1 student-to-teacher ratio Salary and benefits for additional staff to reduce class sizes Funds are used to reduce the Collective Bargaining Agreement of 29:1 student-to-teacher ratio to 28.5:1 This action, though offered LEA-wide, will principally benefit the unduplicated student populations who make up more than 60% of the total student population.
 A study conducted by Finn, Gerber, and Boyd-Zaharias (2005) found that reduced class size had a positive impact on the academic achievement of high-needs students in mathematics and reading (Finn, J. D., Gerber, S. B., & Boyd-Zaharias, J. (2005) \$1,300,000.00 Yes 2.8 Educational Technology; both hardware and software to provide access for all students to a broad course of study and diagnostic assessments for accurate student placement, intervention, and monitoring Educational Technology includes: Chromebooks North Western Education Association (NWEA) diagnostic assessments for English, math, and science This action is principally directed toward and is effective in meeting the goal for UPP in that it provides one-to-one learning devices (Chromebooks) for each student in order that they can easily access instructional materials wherever they have access to the internet and can contact their teachers through electronic means to receive feedback on their work product. \$2,150,000.00 Yes

-Goal # Description Type of Goal

-3 The District engages staff, students and their families as partners to create a climate of safety, Broad Goal support, and success.
+Goal # Description Type of Goal 3 The District engages staff, students and their families as partners to create a climate of safety, support, and success.
+Broad Goal

-State Priorities addressed by this goal.

-Priority 5: Pupil Engagement (Engagement)
+Priority 3: Parental Involvement (Engagement)